Image credit- shutterstock.com

 At a crucial time like this when there is a shortage of development and delivery facilities, biotech companies and CDMOs should join forces and work together to address this issue.
 Doing so will benefit biotech companies in numerous ways.

 It will help them lower their Capex and also leverage the latest technologies used by CDMOs to add flexibility to their overall biomanufacturing operations.
-The collaboration, if done at the early development stage, will also help these companies predict the quantity of material required for various purposes such as clinical trials, commercial launches and subsequent commercial supplies in multiple markets.
+The collaboration, if done at the early development stage, will also help these companies predict the quantity of material required for various purposes such as clinical trials, commercial launches, and subsequent commercial supplies in multiple markets.

 Besides, the government will also play a pivotal role here by deploying various localization initiatives to make CDMOs self-reliant.
-Initiatives like Production Linked Incentive (PLI) and Bulk Drug Parks are expected to promote domestic manufacturing of critical Key Starting Materials (KSMs) and Active Pharmaceutical Ingredients (APIs) in India.
-The country can achieve these goals faster if the partnerships between industry, CDMOs and academic institutions are strengthened further.
+Initiatives like the Production Linked Incentive (PLI) and Bulk Drug Parks are expected to promote domestic manufacturing of critical Key Starting Materials (KSMs) and Active Pharmaceutical Ingredients (APIs) in India.
+The country can achieve these goals faster if the partnerships between industry, CDMOs, and academic institutions are strengthened further.

 The CDMO sector has grown and innovated immensely over the years, and technology has acted as a catalyst in this transformational journey.
 However, one thing is very clear that technology alone wouldn’t be adequate to catapult CDMOs to new heights.
 Collaborating with the government and other pharma players is equally important to maximize the potential of these companies.
 If all these factors go hand in hand, CDMOs and other players can together enhance the overall healthcare infrastructure of the country and make India capable enough to tackle unexpected odds, including black swan events like COVID-19.